RicardoL1u/ChineseNLPDataAugmentation4Paddle/README.md

 2. utilize the ```BertForMaskedLM``` to predict which token the [MASK] should be

-3. choose the best top k prediction as the result
+3. choose the best top k prediction combination as results

 ### EDA Part